in the works

 CON MOTO (ASQ, THE MOVIE!)

-During our Polish tour, ASQ was accompanied by a crew from the Documentary Film Institute at San Francisco State University.
-Their elegant film has been released, providing a behind-the-scenes look at chamber music (including a pilgrimage to view Beethoven's manuscripts), and life on the road.
-While Con Moto: The Alexander String Quartet travels to film festivals, you can watch the full 28-minute film here.
+A crew from the Documentary Film Institute (at San Francisco State University) accompanied the ASQ on their 2015 Polish tour.
+The resulting film provides a behind-the-scenes look at chamber music (including a pilgrimage to view Beethoven's manuscripts) and life on the road.
+While Con Moto: The Alexander String Quartet travels to film festivals, you can watch the full 28-minute film online here.

 CELEBRATING 2016 — and our 35th season!